binkoni/loghut-perl-deprecated/README.md

 3. Download this repository at '/blog'.
 4. The directory 'loghut' will be the admin page.
 You can rename this directory 'admin'.
 5. Configure your webserver to pass proxy to 8080 port.
 All requests to '/blog/admin/index.pl' should be proxied.
-6. Configure loghut with 'Config.pm'.
+6. Configure LogHut with 'Config.pm'.
+7. Edit templates in '/blog/admin/res'.
+All templates must conform TemplateToolkit syntax.
-7. Check read/write permissions and run '/blog/admin/index.pl'. this is the entry script.
+8. Check read/write permissions and run '/blog/admin/index.pl'. this is the entry script.

 Author